Removing Teeth

 Basic Extractions

-Your child’s tooth may need to be removed because of a large cavity, infection, or if it has been traumatized as a result of an facial injury.
-We do our best to save teeth, but sometimes an extraction may be the more reasonable option.
+Your child’s tooth may need to be removed because of a large cavity, infection or if it has been traumatized as a result of a facial injury.
+We do our best to save teeth but sometimes an extraction may be the more reasonable option.

 If your child prematurely loses one or more primary teeth, Dr. Perusini may advise placing a space maintainer.
-Space maintainers help prevent space loss, which can later affect the eruption of permanent teeth.
+Space maintainers help prevent space loss — a situation that can affect the eruption of permanent teeth.

 Orthodontic Extractions